Hello future, or current adopters! We are so excited that you're here :).

 Mentorship: Breeding rats requires significant knowledge and support.
 I am unable to mentor new breeders at this time, and I believe it would be unethical to adopt out to unestablished breeders without ensuring they have proper guidance.

 Responsibility: Breeding is complex, costly, and time-intensive—it’s far more than “just putting two rats together.”
-I will never adopt out rats solely for the purpose of producing litters.
+I will never adopt out rats solely for the purpose of producing litters, nor will I knowingly allow my rats to be bred just for the sake of "letting them have babies".

 Dedication: I have poured immense effort, care, and passion into developing my lines and hold their future to the highest standards.
 In the past, I have only adopted out to breeders with whom I already have a trusted relationship.
 This ensures that my animals are not placed in unethical breeding situations and that their breeding practices align with my own values.